doars/doars/packages/interpret/README.md

 - Function calls: `hello()`, `hello(there)` and `hello('there', 'general', 'kenobi')`.
 Any functions need te be given via the context parameter when running the expression.
 - Multiple clauses: `hello(); world()`.
 The result of each expression is returned, hence the `interpret` and `run` functions always return an array.

-As well as several value definitions and most operators.
+As well as several value types and most operators.
 See an overview below for more information.

-### Definitions
+### Value types

 - Null: `null`.
 - Undefined: `undefined`.